-- (a) An accessory building will be clearly incidental and complementary to the main building and located on the same lot. - (b) Where an accessory building is located in the rearyard of the main building, the minimum sideyard and rearyard setback from all property boundaries will be 1.2 metres. - (c) Where an accessory building is located in the sideyard of the main building, the minimum sideyard setback, the minimum sideyard setback will be the same as that required for the main building. - (d) No accessory building will be located closer than 3.0 metres to any other building, whether the other building is on the same lot or an adjoining lot. - (e) No accessory building will be erected upon an easement.
+- (a) An accessory building will be clearly incidental and complementary to the dwelling and located on the same lot. - (b) Where an accessory building is located in the rearyard of the dwelling, the minimum sideyard and rearyard setback from all property boundaries will be 1.5 metres. - (c) Where an accessory building is located in the sideyard of the dwelling, the minimum sideyard setback will be the same as that required for the dwelling. - (d) No accessory building will be located closer than 3.0 metres to any other building, whether the other building is on the same lot or an adjoining lot. - (e) No accessory building will be erected upon an easement.